-This European Standard specifies performance requirements and methods of test for non-reclosable packaging that has been designated child-resistant and which is intended to contain non-pharmaceutical products.
-This European standard is intended for type approval only (2.5) and is not intended for quality assurance purposes.
+This European Standard specifies performance requirements and methods of test for non-reclosable packaging that have been designated child-resistant.
+This European Standard is intended for type approval only (see 3.5) and is not intended for quality assurance purposes.